 1. This raises the execution priority to

 0and prevents exceptions with a configurable priority from entering.
-The following table shows interrupt intrinsics.
+The following table shops interrupt intrinsics.

-significantly between ARMv4 and ARMv7-M. An ARMv7-M implementation must support unaligned
+has changed significantly between ARMv4 and ARMv7.
+An ARMv7 implementation

-data accesses.
-You can control whether alignment checking is enabled or disabled by setting
+must support unaligned data accesses.
+You can control the alignment

 ARMv7 architectures do not support pre-ARMv6 alignment.